NexusFi: Find Your Edge

 Use limit orders when spreads are tight and depth is balanced.
 This captures the benefits of market maker competition.
 Your cost is zero if filled at the best bid/ask — you're effectively acting as a liquidity provider yourself and may even earn exchange rebates in some fee structures.

 Use market orders only when guaranteed execution matters more than price.
 If you need out of a losing position during a volatility spike, the spread you pay is the price of certainty.
 But using market orders routinely in calm conditions is throwing away money.
-As [bobwest explained on NexusFi][7], slippage has nothing to do with your broker or trading platform — it's about the orders on the exchange and the automated matching process.
+As [@bobwest explained on NexusFi][7], slippage has nothing to do with your broker or trading platform — it's about the orders on the exchange and the automated matching process.

 Monitor time-of-day patterns.
 Spreads and depth are systematically better during the most active session hours.
 Trading during overnight or pre-market windows means accepting wider spreads and thinner depth, which translates to higher execution costs.
+The active US trading session (9:30 AM - 4:00 PM ET) is when competitive pressure from both DMMs and HFT firms is highest.

 Size your orders relative to displayed depth.
 If top-of-book shows 200 contracts and you're trading 5, your depth impact is negligible.
-If you're trading 50, you should consider whether the visible depth is genuinely available or includes "phantom" quotes that will be pulled before your order reaches them.
+If you're trading 50, you should consider whether the visible depth is genuinely available or includes "phantom" quotes that will be pulled before your order reaches them. [kevinkdog's analysis of slippage in 2023][8] showed that retail traders routinely underestimate how much order size relative to displayed depth drives their effective execution cost.

 Be cautious around scheduled events.
 FOMC, CPI, NFP, and other macro releases trigger predictable liquidity withdrawal.
 If you need to trade during these windows, use limit orders with wider buffers and expect slippage on any market orders.
 The spread is going to widen — plan for it rather than being surprised by it.